infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 ## Database Queries

-Querying the database should be done using a `WP_Query` object.
-[Don't use query_posts()](https://wordpress.stackexchange.com/a/1755/58895) ever.
+Querying the database should be done using a `WP_Query` object [Don't use query_posts()](https://wordpress.stackexchange.com/a/1755/58895).
 It can affect other queries on the page because it reassigns the `global wp_query` object.

-You can optimize your query by removing unnecessary queries
+You can optimize your query by removing unnecessary queries.

 * `no_found_rows => true`: useful when pagination is not needed (AJAX load).
 * `update_post_meta_cache => false`: useful when post meta will not be utilized.